brettferdosi/goftam/README.md

 If you want to write bypassed and non-bypassed text in the same line, add a space after your bypassed text before going back into non-bypass mode

+### persian specifically

+you can use more specific rules to get better reults (for example, a maps to both alef and nothing and eyn but aa maps only to alef. similarly for ow vs o)

+for prefixes and suffixes, you can use ZWNJ; some transliteration rules have been added as shortcuts for representing ezafe, indefinite marker suffixes, and plural suffixes

 ## how to install it

 for uninstall, remove the app and also database in ~/Library/Application Support/blah